nikitavoloboev/data/focusing/rules.md

 - Use proper punctuation and capitalize things appropriately.
 Use simple language.
 Be concise & clear.
 - Use imperative tense for briefness when making tasks (2Do, Trello, GitHub issues).
 Add useful details where needed.
 - Remove unnecessary and [filler words](../writing/writing.md#dont-use).
 Use adverbs sparingly, they often undermine your point.
 Instead of `really like`, say `love`.
 Say more with less.
+- Don't assume and say that something is straightforward or clear.
+- Writing/teaching in earliest stages of understanding something is most valuable as you haven't built any biases and approach thing with a fresh mind.
+Its okay to be wrong (sincerely) and update my writing based off new constructive feedback.
 - Minimize use of articles (`a`, `an`, `the`) as they in most cases add noise.
 - Hyperlink words/phrases appropriately.
 Use descriptive link labels ([no `this`](https://lobste.rs/s/absbtc/search_personal_websites)).
 - Use headings to separate sections in articles/docs.